tinacms/tina.io/content/blog/using-the-power-of-mdx-with-tina.md

 + <TinaMarkdown content={content} />
 ```

-Go ahead and run `yarn tina-dev` and navigate back to http://localhost:3000/demo/blog/HelloWorld you'll notice that the editing experience has changed, with the ability to insert markdown and a new button called "Embed".
+Go ahead and run `yarn dev` and navigate back to http://localhost:3000/demo/blog/HelloWorld you'll notice that the editing experience has changed, with the ability to insert markdown and a new button called "Embed".

 ![Tina Markdown Example](https://res.cloudinary.com/forestry-demo/image/upload/v1638886705/blog-media/Tina-markdown-demo.png)